github/rust-gems/crates/string-offsets/README.md

 # string-offsets

-Offset calculator to convert between byte, char, and line offsets in a string.
+Converts string offsets between UTF-8 bytes, UTF-16 code units, Unicode code points, and lines.

 Rust strings are UTF-8, but JavaScript has UTF-16 strings, and in Python, strings are sequences of Unicode code points.
 It's therefore necessary to adjust string offsets when communicating across programming language boundaries. [`StringOffsets`] does these adjustments.

-Each `StringOffsets` value contains offset information for a single string.
-[Building the data structure](StringOffsets::new) takes O(n) time and memory, but then each conversion is fast.
+Each `StringOffsets` instance contains offset information for a single string.
+[Building the data structure](StringOffsets::new) takes O(n) time and memory, but then most conversions are O(1).

 ["UTF-8 Conversions with BitRank"](https://adaptivepatchwork.com/2023/07/10/utf-conversion/) is a
 blog post explaining the implementation.